Srj/Demo_Django/README.md

 4. run
   python manage.py runserver

- You will see hr countries database printed. for connection details see polls/views.py
+ You will see hr countries table printed. for connection details see polls/views.py